Meme1079/PsychWiki/PsychWiki_Source/Lua Script API/Scripting & File Functions.md

 Adds a <ins>Lua script</ins> into the game.

 - `luaFile` - The location of the Lua script to add; Starts inside the mod folder directory.
-- `ignoreAlreadyRunning` - An optional parameter; will execute while ignoring the Lua script that it's running from; Defualt value: `false`.
+- `ignoreAlreadyRunning` - An optional parameter; will execute while ignoring the Lua script that it's running from; Default value: `false`.

 ### addHScript(HaxeFile:String, ?ignoreAlreadyRunning:Bool = false)
 Adds a <ins>Haxe script</ins> into the game.

 - `luaFile` - The location of the Haxe script to add; Starts inside the mod folder directory.
-- `ignoreAlreadyRunning` - An optional parameter; will execute while ignoring the Haxe script that it's running from; Defualt value: `false`.
+- `ignoreAlreadyRunning` - An optional parameter; will execute while ignoring the Haxe script that it's running from; Default value: `false`.

 ### removeLuaScript(luaFile:String, ?ignoreAlreadyRunning:Bool = false)
 Removes a Lua script into the game.

 - `luaFile` - The location of the Lua script to remove; Starts inside the mod folder directory.
-- `ignoreAlreadyRunning` - An optional parameter; will execute while ignoring the Lua script that it's running from; Defualt value: `false`.
+- `ignoreAlreadyRunning` - An optional parameter; will execute while ignoring the Lua script that it's running from; Default value: `false`.

 ### setGlobalFromScript(luaFile:String, global:String, val:Dynamic)
 Sets the current global variable with a new value.
 This will only work if the <ins>Lua script that is in, is currently executed</ins>; Same works with `getGlobalFromScript()` function.